goliathuy/goliathuy.github.io/docs/code-review-progress.md

 **2025-07-24**
 - Extracted and categorized all actionable fixes from the code review.
 - Mapped each fix to the relevant file(s) and code region(s).
+- Implemented bug fixes: timer state guard, localStorage error handling, AudioContext resume, and online/offline detection in script.js.
+- All syntax errors resolved and file is valid.
-- Ready to begin implementation of bug fixes and optimizations.
+- Ready to proceed with performance optimizations.

 ---